Teen Co-occurring Disorder Treatment

 To Talk Later?

 The rehab I went to was really good.
-I went to Avery's House.
+I went to Avery’s House.
 It was welcoming, accepting, and they really do care about us.
-It was literally a house so it didn't feel like a hospital or treatment center at all.
+It was literally a house, so it didn’t feel like a hospital or treatment center at all.

 Does my child need help?

-50% of youth being treated for a psychotic episode say they’ve used drugs or alcohol
+(855) 506-190650% of youth receiving treatment for a psychotic episode say they’ve used drugs or alcohol

 Common symptoms of substance abuse in teens